$M^2$ as a Quantitative Measure for Beam Quality: Results

-Following up, for the remaining special cases all lower bounds are of larger or equal magnitude compared to \eqref{awesome}.
-Consequently, \eqref{awesome} can be used for any beam with the downside that it might underestimate the fundamental mode.
+Following up, for the remaining special cases all lower bounds are of larger or equal magnitude compared to inequality \eqref{awesome}.
+Consequently, inequality \eqref{awesome} can be used for any beam with the downside that it might underestimate the fundamental mode.
 In general, the upcoming symmetries are so specific, that this underestimation will rarely be the case.
-We list them with respect to their symmetry characteristics: \begin{enumerate} \item \textbf{Sums of $\text{TEM}_{m_in_i}$ with $m_i/n_i=\alpha$ $\forall i$, $a=\text{min}(\lbrace m_i\rbrace)$ and $\alpha \in \mathbb{Q}$ $\Leftrightarrow$ sums with $m_in_{j}-m_{j}n_{i}=0$ $\forall i,j$}
+We list them with respect to their symmetry characteristics: \begin{enumerate} \begin{small} \item \textbf{Sums of $\text{TEM}_{00}$ and $\text{TEM}_{m_in_i}$ with $m_i/n_i=\alpha\neq 0$ $\forall i$, $a=\text{min}(\lbrace m_i\rbrace)$ and $\alpha \in \mathbb{Q}$:}